percona/percona-server/doc/source/myrocks/variables.rst

 This variable has been implemented in |Percona Server| :rn:`8.0.15-6`.
-When specified it will create a temporary RocksDB 'checkpoint' or 'snapshot' in the :term:`datadir`.
+When specified it will create a temporary RocksDB 'checkpoint' or 'snapshot' in the `datadir`.
 If the session ends with an existing checkpoint, or if the variable is reset to another value, the checkpoint will get removed.
 This variable should be used by backup tools.
 Prolonged use or other misuse can have serious side effects to the server instance.